-Better Start funding will cease when your child has an approved NDIS plan in place.
+Better Start funding will end when your child has an approved NDIS plan in place.

 Please Note: Early Childhood Partners have not been established in remote and very remote locations.
 Families living in these areas will be supported by an NDIS Regional Hub and will need to contact the NDIA through the call centre on 1800 800 110 for referral.

 Early Childhood partners will not be established in the NT.
 Families of children aged 0-6 years old, can refer to the NDIA hubs for Early Childhood Early Intervention support.
 The NDIA ECEI support pathway is operates in: Barkly, East Arnhem, Darwin Remote, and Katherine.

-Families of children with disability aged 0-6 years residing in WA can currently contact the Department of Communities, Disability Services for referral to Early Childhood Early Intervention Support (where Better Start registrations have closed).
+Families of children with disability aged 0-6 years old residing in WA can contact Wanslea for referral to Early Childhood Early Intervention Support.

 For further information on eligibility and transitional information, please contact the Better Start Registration team, in your state or territory on 1800 242 636